 - If this policy applies to group members, the language should probably be updated to reflect the fact that there's no obvious opt-out tool for content posted in groups.
 (Even for group admins, there's no policy, but in any case it seems to me that it doesn't really hold water for the group admin to decide on a license for group members.
 This might be worth talking to Joe about.)

 Also, if there are any suggestions from Matt or anyone else about where this language goes and what it looks like, feel free to provide it.
 I can do something myself and post it here for feedback, but it might save a bit of work if I got it right the first time.

-#2 Updated by Matt Gold about 2 years ago
+#2 Updated by Matt Gold over 2 years ago

 - Assignee changed from Boone Gorges to Megan Wacha

 Thanks, Boone.
 I've added Megan to this ticket (as well as Luke and Lisa).
 Yes, the TOS is the canonical text as far as we have one.
 I think that "more restrictive," in this case, refers to plain old copyrighted text, though you are right that the differences between that and the NC-BY-SA cc license are not necessarily huge.

 It seems to me that this issue needs further conversation before it is ready for technical implementation.
 We have to decide, first and foremost, what we want to tell users about what they can do and what can happen to their content.
 We may need to say, in the TOS, that Group Admins have the power to set copyright policy for the groups they administer and that members agree to that policy by joining them.
 So we may indeed need a conversation with Joe, but we also need conversation within our group regarding this issue.

 Megan, is there any possibility that you'd be willing to take the lead on these conversations, working in concert with Luke and Lisa?